Anal sacs in dogs can easily become impacted.

 Smell that doesn’t wash away

-I was quite sure we dried her really well but not to take any chances we bathed her rump again.
+I was sure we dried her well, but not to take any chances, we bathed her rump again.

-All was well that night but the next day the smell returned yet again.
+All was well that night, but the smell returned the next day.

-What I found strange was that while the smell seemed quite strong, it seemed as it wasn’t really coming from her skin.
+What I found strange was that while the smell seemed quite strong, it seemed as if it wasn’t coming from her skin.
 Also, the nature of the smell was different; it smelled more poopy than anything.
-Which didn’t make any sense because I checked and she was perfectly clean.
+That didn’t make sense because I checked, and she was perfectly clean.

-Fortunately, Jasmine had an appointment for catrophen (Canadian version of Adequan) injection for Saturday morning.
-To be on the safe side I included instructions for the vet to check the skin around her tail, and her rectum.
+Fortunately, Jasmine had an appointment for a catrophen (Canadian version of Adequan) injection on Saturday morning.
+To be on the safe side, I included instructions for the vet to check the skin around her tail and her rectum.